znstrider/highlight_text/README.md

 This does work with linebreaks \n, fstrings and ha in ['left', 'right', 'center'] as well as va in ['botton', 'top', 'center'].

-Make sure to set data limits before using this function.
-Otherwise the data transformation will not work properly.
+Make sure to set data limits before using the htext function.
+Otherwise the data transformation will not show properly.

 ### Installation